Flexiana/ml-for-marketers-examples/task.md

 You will build a web application that exposes cross-price elasticity estimation functionality from our [ml-for-marketers-examples](https://github.com/Flexiana/ml-for-marketers-examples) repository.
 The application should allow users to upload retail data, estimate price elasticities using machine learning methods, and visualize results through an intuitive interface.

+## What You're Building: A Quick Introduction

+**What is Price Elasticity?** Price elasticity measures how much consumer demand changes when prices change.
+For example, if the price of coffee increases by 10% and demand drops by 15%, the price elasticity is -1.5.
+Cross-price elasticity measures how demand for one product (like tea) changes when the price of another product (like coffee) changes.
+This is crucial for businesses to understand substitution patterns, set optimal pricing strategies, and predict market responses to price changes.

+**What is the AIDS Model?** The Almost Ideal Demand System (AIDS) is an econometric model that estimates complete demand relationships between multiple products simultaneously.
+Instead of analyzing products one-by-one, AIDS models the entire market as a system where all products interact with each other.
+It provides three types of elasticities: Marshallian (how demand changes with price, holding income constant), Hicksian (how demand changes with price, holding utility constant), and expenditure elasticities (how demand changes with income).
+The model also checks theoretical restrictions like "adding-up" (all expenditure shares must sum to 100%) and "homogeneity" (doubling all prices should halve real demand).

+**Why This Matters for Business** Understanding price elasticities helps companies make data-driven decisions about pricing, product positioning, and market strategy.
+For example, if two products have high positive cross-price elasticity, they're substitutes - raising the price of one will increase demand for the other.
+If they have negative cross-price elasticity, they're complements - raising the price of one will decrease demand for both.
+This web application makes these complex econometric analyses accessible to business users through an intuitive interface.

+**What Happens in Example 1 (Linear AIDS)?** The Linear Approximate AIDS model works in several key steps that you'll implement in your backend:

+1. **Data Preparation**: The model takes retail data with expenditure shares (what percentage of total spending goes to each product), prices, and total expenditure across different stores and time periods.
+It calculates log prices and creates matrices for all products.

+2. **Stone's Price Index**: Instead of using complex price indices, it uses Stone's approximation: log(P) = Σ(share_i × log(price_i)) for all products.
+This creates a "basket price" that represents the overall cost of living.

+3. **Real Expenditure**: It calculates log(real_expenditure) = log(total_expenditure) - log(price_index), which represents purchasing power after accounting for price changes.

+4. **Share Equations**: For each product (except one), it runs a regression: share_i = α_i + Σ(γ_ij × log(price_j)) + β_i × log(real_expenditure).
+The α_i is the base share, γ_ij captures price effects, and β_i captures income effects.

+5. **Adding-Up Constraint**: The last product's parameters are calculated so all shares sum to 100%: α_last = 1 - Σ(α_i), γ_last = -Σ(γ_i), β_last = -Σ(β_i).

+6. **Elasticity Calculation**: Finally, it converts the estimated parameters into elasticities using formulas that account for the relationships between all products in the system.

 ## Repository Context

 Our repository contains state-of-the-art methods for cross-price elasticity estimation using: